StuartRiffle/ragtag-tiger/README.md

 ```
 python ragtag.py --index-load my/index --query "Really though, why?"
 ```
-This is still slow, because the index takes a long time to load.
+This is **still** slow, because the index takes a long time to load.
 It's just not as slow as re-indexing everything.
+Use `--verbose` to see timings.

-To minimize overhead, try to submit all your queries in one run.
+To minimize overhead, submit all your queries in one run.

 ## Options

-A full list of options is available on the help page:
+A full list is available on the help page:
 ```
 python ragtag.py --help
 ```